https://www.deakin.edu.au/__data/assets/image/0005/556916/32225_bachelor-science-bachelor-laws_hero.jpg

 • research science.

 If you want to become a practising lawyer, a law degree is a significant first step towards entering the legal profession.
-Upon completion of your degree and the additional legal training, you will be qualified to work as a solicitor or barrister in all legal fields including:
+Upon completion of your degree and the additional legal training, you will be qualified to work as a solicitor in all legal fields including:

 • commercial law